Skip to content

 Bring your own transport

 Implement the Transport trait using a browser-compatible WebSocket binding (e.g., web-sys, gloo-net, or wasm-bindgen).
-The trait requires three async methods — send, recv, and close — as documented on the Transport page.
+The trait requires the three object-safe polling methods poll_send, poll_recv, and poll_close, plus a prompt, idempotent abort path, as documented on the Transport page.

 Compatibility